timabilov/refcache/README.md

 ### Cross-Service Caching

 Nothing special needed here.
-As an example, given that you use same prefix in all of your services, on update of the particular user - cache is able to identify all function calls that it needs to invalidate for a given user.
+As an example, given that you use same prefix in all of your services, on update of the particular user - cache is able to identify all function call points that it needs to invalidate for a given user.

 ```python